 Is bubble wrap recyclable?

-Bubble wrap is recyclable, this amazing material not only excels at offering great protection but surprisingly it can be recycled too.
-This section will cover the frequently asked question, “is bubble wrap eco-friendly?” then the answer is yes, absolutely.
+This amazing material not only excels at offering great protection but surprisingly it can be recycled too.
+If you are wondering “is bubble wrap eco-friendly?” then the answer is yes, absolutely.

 There are several ways you can recycle it; some local councils are able to collect it along with their standard recycling collections, others offer recycling facilities at local sites which you can take it to.
 You’ll need to check with your local council to find out if they accept bubble wrap.
 You can easily find out about local recycling collections through the ‘Recycling Collections’ section of the government website, by simply entering your postcode.

-For a more eco-friendly packaging alternative to standard bubble wrap, take a look at recycled green bubble wrap.
-This is made from at least 15% recycled polythene for less impact on the environment and is fully recyclable after use.
-It’s green colouring makes it identifiable to customers that it’s not your standard bubble wrap and can help to display your businesses’ green credentials.
+For a more eco-friendly packaging alternative to standard bubble wrap, take a look at recycled bubble wrap.
+This is made from at least 30% recycled polythene for less impact on the environment and is fully recyclable after use.

 How to use bubble wrap for packaging

-You can use bubble wrap for packaging as it is lightweight and strong , bubble wrap can be used in many ways for packing and protecting.
+As a lightweight and strong material, bubble wrap can be used in many ways for packaging and protection.
 To find out how to use bubble wrap, we’ve included some information below.

 Bubble wrap features a flat side and a side with the cushioning bubbles.
 A common question we get asked is, “which way round should you wrap items for the best protection?”
 We always recommend to wrap the bubbles next to the item you wish to protect, so usually that means the bubbles are on the inside.
 This gives the best protection by placing the cushioning directly against the item.